 We began by watching a short video and discussing what we saw, especially how the sea animals felt when surrounded by things that do not belong in the ocean.

-To make learning fun, we sang a song and played games to revise and learn the names of underwater animals.
+To make learning fun, we sang songs and played games to revise and learn the names of underwater animals.

 Next, we joined forces with our international partners to create a collaborative story about animals, pollution, and hope for a cleaner ocean.
 Each school chose a situation, added a drawing to illustrate it, expressed an animal’s feelings, or suggested a solution.